Alan Arkin

 9 US | 42 EU

-He won the Academy Award and a BAFTA Award for Best Supporting Actor for his role as Edwin Hoover in comedy drama road film Little Miss Sunshine (2006).
+He won the Academy Award for Best Supporting Actor and the BAFTA Film Award for Best Actor in a Supporting Role for his role as Edwin Hoover in comedy drama road film Little Miss Sunshine (2006).

-He won the Golden Globe Award for Best Actor also he was nominated for the Academy Award for Best Actor, a BAFTA Award for Most Promising Newcomer to Leading Film Roles, and a Golden Globe Award for New Star of the Year for his role as Lt.
+He won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy also was nominated for the Academy Award for Best Actor and the BAFTA Award for Most Promising Newcomer to Leading Film Roles for his role as Lt.
 Rozanov in comedy film The Russians Are Coming, the Russians Are Coming (1966).

-He was nominated for the Academy Award and a Golden Globe Award for Best Actor for his role as John Singer in drama movie The Heart Is a Lonely Hunter (1968).
+He was nominated for the Academy Award for Best Actor and the Golden Globe Award for Best Actor – Motion Picture Drama for his role as John Singer in drama movie The Heart Is a Lonely Hunter (1968).

-He was nominated for the Golden Globe Award for Best Actor for his performance as Abraham Rodriguez in comedy drama film Popi (1969).
+He was nominated for the Golden Globe Award for Best Actor – Motion Picture Drama for his performance as Abraham Rodriguez in comedy drama film Popi (1969).

 He won the New York Film Critics Circle Award for Best Supporting Actor for his role as Burt Kessler in comedy movie Hearts of the West (1975).

-Sunshine Cleaning (2008) comedy drama opposite Amy Adams and Emily Blunt
+Sunshine Cleaning (2008) comedy drama as Joe Lorkowski

-Slums of Beverly Hills (1998) comedy with Natasha Lyonne, Bryna Weiss and Marisa Tomei
+Slums of Beverly Hills (1998) comedy as Murray Samuel Abromowitz

-The Seven-Per-Cent Solution (1976) mystery adventure opposite Nicol Williamson, Robert Duvall and Laurence Olivier
+The Seven-Per-Cent Solution (1976) mystery adventure as Sigmund Freud

-Freebie and the Bean (1974) buddy cop black comedy action opposite James Caan, Loretta Swit and Jack Kruschen
+Freebie and the Bean (1974) buddy cop black comedy action as Det.
+Sgt.
+Dan "Bean" Delgado

-The Heart is a Lonely Hunter (1968) drama with Sondra Locke, Chuck McCann and Peter Mamakos
+The Heart is a Lonely Hunter (1968) drama as John Singer

-Going in Style (2017) heist comedy with Morgan Freeman and Michael Caine
+Going in Style (2017) heist comedy as Albert Garner

 He was nominated for the Primetime Emmy Award for Outstanding Single Performance by an Actor in a Leading Role in a Drama for his performance as Barney Kempinski in television shows ABC Stage 67 (1966) in episode "The Love Song of Barney Kempinski".